ropensci/rix/README.md

 which snapshots package versions, `{rix}` provides an entire ecosystem snapshot, including system-level dependencies.

+While Nix has a steep learning curve, `{rix}`

+1.  simplifies creating Nix expressions, which define reproducible environments.
+2.  lets you work interactively in IDEs like RStudio or VS Code, or use Nix in CI/CD workflows.
+3.  provides helpers that make it easy to build those environments, evaluate the same code in different development environments, and finally to deploy software environments in production.

-While Nix has a steep learning curve, `{rix}` simplifies creating Nix expressions, which define reproducible environments.
-You can work interactively in IDEs like RStudio or VS Code, or use Nix in CI/CD workflows.
-Nix includes nearly all CRAN and Bioconductor packages, with the ability to install specific package versions or GitHub snapshots.
+Nix includes nearly all CRAN advanced Bioconductor packages, with the ability to install specific package versions or GitHub snapshots.
 Nix also includes Python, Julia (and many of their respective packages) as well as many, many other tools (up to 100’000 pieces of software as of writing).

 If you have R installed, you can start straight away from your R session by first installing `{rix}`: